Chouffe/notes/python/keras.md

 )
 ```

-* Output of an intermediate layer
+* Output of an intermediate layer:

 ```python
 from keras.models import Model